-A person can obtain a land/ property through inheritance or though a Will.
-In case a person dies intestate (without making a Will) then the land/ property gets transferred according to the Laws of Succession as prescribed in India.
+A person can obtain a land/ property through inheritance or through a Will.
+In case a person dies intestate (without making a Will), then the land/ property gets transferred according to the Laws of Succession as prescribed in India.

 Inheritance of property or a Will deed can be reversed by the Testator (person transferring the property) any time during his/ her lifetime.
 According to this, the beneficiaries of Will only get to enjoy the possession rights in a land/ property after the demise of the Testator and not before that.

-Besides this, post the demise of the testator, person getting the property through the Will deed or inheritance may not enrol the property in their name.
+Besides this, post the demise of the testator, person getting the property through the Will deed or inheritance may not enroll the property in their name.

 However, the new owners are required to apply to the concerned nearby civil authorities with the copy of the Will, the Succession Certificate and the death certificate of the Testator to complete the transfer of property procedure executed in his or her name.